uses the transformative power of the arts,

 Paint Parties are the Perfect thing to add to any Event

-I have created programs, facilitated programming and led art and innovative initiatives for Inova Cancer Institute, Smith Center for Healing and the Arts, Encounter, HCIF, Washington Hospital Center, The Mark Center, college campuses, as well as on international retreats, and trainings for numerous organizations.
+I have created programs, facilitated programming and led art and innovative initiatives for Inova Cancer Institute, Smith Center for Healing and the Arts, Encounter, HCIF, Washington Hospital Center, The Saville Center, The Mark Center, college campuses, as well as on international retreats, and trainings for numerous organizations.
 For four years after 9/11, I used the arts and sensory experiences to facilitate cultural healing and inclusion at the International Peace Conference in Washington DC.

 Retreats Offer High Level Rejuvenation and Healing